 The 1968 Hemisfair started the turnaround for San Antonio to be the seventh largest city in the United States.
 The Hemisfair redevelopment project helps all to see how the progress of the park, with the help of the Conservancy, will be able to further the development of San Antonio.

-Patsy Steves, wife of the late Marshall T. Steves Sr. (President of HemisFair ’68), opened her home to numerous ambassadors from all over the world who came to visit HemisFair in San Antonio.
-Patsy is so pleased the new park at Hemisfair has been so well received since its opening in 2015.
-She is grateful that the history of HemisFair ’68 has not been forgotten and is excited that a new generation can enjoy this beautiful space in our city.
+The late Patsy Steves, who was the wife of the late Marshall T. Steves Sr. (President of HemisFair ’68), opened her home to numerous ambassadors from all over the world who came to visit HemisFair in San Antonio.
+Patsy was so pleased the new park at Hemisfair had been so well received since its opening in 2015.
+She was grateful that the history of HemisFair ’68 had not been forgotten and was excited for a new generation to enjoy this beautiful space in our city.